mathemandy/Esun/README.md

-# celebro
+# Esun
 This is a app based on the Udacity Project.
-It uses api from the MovieDb database.
+It uses api from the OpenWeatherMap database.